 Making annoying or harassing telephone calls is a crime in Massachusetts that carries a potential jail sentence and a fine.
+Consult with a Middlesex County annoying telephone calls lawyer at Spring & Spring by calling (617) 513-9444.

 In order to convict a defendant of making annoying or harassing telephone calls, the Commonwealth must prove beyond a reasonable doubt that the defendant: